 Seasonal books are wonderful.
 We have specific books for each season and they are like old friends that return for their turn throughout the year.
 Some books are perfect to explore the seasons but can also be enjoyed all year round too.

-Below are some of my favourites from this year.
+Below are some of my favourites from 2021.
 In the first image are wonderful books/ magazines from self published or small, independent publishers.

 Squirrel and the Three Bears